 Realtors often snatch up properties they know are undervalued quickly before they even hit the MLS.
 Normal, non-insiders never even see these opportunities.

 VC investors have early access in the same way.
-They take meetings with companies long before Techcrunch write about them.
+They take meetings with companies long before Techcrunch writes about them.
 If you’re a VC insider you might hear that this “new thing” is looking for money and have access as an angel before the company even gets their first larger round of financing.

 So the trick is this: Figure out a way to become an insider.